Marlborough Sounds and Cook Strait IMMA

 Sub-criterion C3: Migration Routes

 Historical whaling data confirms this IMMA as an important migration route for humpback whales (Dawbin 1956), sperm whales (Gaskin 1968, 1970, 1973) and southern right whales (Richards et al. 2009, Carroll et al. 2014).
-Recent records, including satellite tracking of blue whales, have also confirmed that this IMMA still contains important migratory pathways for humpback, southern right whales, and blue whales (Bott et al. 2017, Carroll et al. 2013, Torres unpublished data, Goetz et al. 2018).
+Recent records, including satellite tracking of blue whales, have also confirmed that this IMMA still contains important migratory pathways for humpback, southern right whales, and blue whales (Bott et al. 2017, Carroll et al. 2013, Goetz et al. 2018, Warren et al. 2021).

 Baker, C.S., Boren, L., Childerhouse, S., Constantine, R., van Helden, A., Lundquist, D., Rayment, W. and Rolfe, JR. 2019.
 Conservation status of New Zealand marine mammals, 2019.
 New Zealand Threat Classification Series 29.
 Department of Conservation, Wellington.
 18 p.

 Bentley, J., Bishop, S., Marshall, A., McAuslan, B., Murray, C., Lucas, D., Baxter, A., McRae, S., Courtney, S., Rutledge, M., Clayton Greene, J., Duffy, C., Walls, G., Lynn, I., and McCahon, S. (2014).
 Natural Character of the Marlborough Coast: Defining and mapping the Marlborough Coastal Environment.
 Co-ordinated by Boffa Miskell and Lucas Associates for Marlborough District Council and Department of Conservation.
 321 p.